-Well, join the club.
+Yes?
+Well, welcome to the club.

 Trust us, we’ve decluttered as best we can but when you get toy after toy with no end in sight and it seems to be more a matter of staying on top of tidying and cleaning instead of decluttering, then something’s gotta give.

-Obviously, this depends on how young the children are but you can get them involved in tidying up.
+The first tip on how to keep house clean obviously depends on how young the children are but you can get them involved in tidying up.

 In fact, Antonia of Family Friendly Working emphasises the value of teamwork, “It’s not just down to you to keep the family home clean and tidy.
 Start the kids helping as soon as they are old enough to put their plastic plate in the dishwasher.
 If they grow up knowing that looking after their surroundings is a normal part of life you’ll have kids well prepared for adulthood.”